-ASL-121 Second-Semester American Sign Language
+ASL-121 Second-Semester American Sign Language 90 hours lecture; 90 hours total

 Prerequisite: Completion of ASL-120 with a minimum grade of C. This course continues the study of American Sign Language through expressive and receptive signing, translation, composition, and grammatical analysis and application.
 Expressive and receptive conversational skills balanced with writing skills are also taught.
 The study of culture and history of the deaf is continued.
 Transfers to both UC/CSU